codysork/polybar-pm-inbox/README.md

 # polybar-pm-inbox
-A polybar script that displays your inbox
+A polybar script that displays the number of emails in your Protonmail inbox.

 ## Add to your modules.ini